-While there are plenty of recipes that honor the classic PB&J, this debate is all about the basics: Do you spread peanut butter, then jelly on the same slice before closing the sandwich?
-Or do you spread the peanut butter on one slice and the jelly on the other?
+Should one spread on the peanut butter, then jelly on the same slice before closing the sandwich?
+Or do you spread the peanut butter on one slice of bread and the jelly on the other?

-As per usual, tweeters had plenty to say — the original post currently has nearly 9,000 retweets, 245,000 likes and 650 comments.
-That's a lot of PB&J fans.
+Tweeters had plenty to say — the original post currently has nearly 9,000 retweets, 245,000 likes and over 650 comments.
+And people are still commenting.

 Some provided photo guides in support of spreading the spreads separately.

 Some people said the trick to a non-soggy sandwich is putting peanut butter on both slices of bread and then spreading the jelly in the middle.

 For those who prefer jelly on top of peanut butter, one tweeter suggested loading up both sides for an extra ooey gooey treat.